In this article, we want to teach you How To Install and Configure Mattermost on Debian 11.

 Before you start to install Mattermost on Debian 11, you need to log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our article the Initial Server Setup with Debian 11.

-Now you can follow the steps below to set up Mattermost on Debian 11.
+Now you can follow the steps below to complete this guide:

 To install Mattermost on Debian 11, you need to have MariaDB or MySQL installed on your server.